Search

 Pro Men

-British triathlon great Jonny Brownlee will head an all-star cast and has already described The Championship as a “Last Dance” for him to go up against long-time training partner, Slovakian Richard Varga, who is making his final appearance as a professional athlete.
+British triathlon great Jonny Brownlee was set to head the all-star cast after describing The Championship as a “Last Dance” for him to go up against long-time training partner, Slovakian Richard Varga, who is making his final appearance as a professional athlete.
+Sadly, Brownlee has now had to take himself off the start list at the 11th hour due to illness.

 Advertisement